The Chronology of Revelation

 1. in the clouds of earth’s atmosphere, at the Pre-Wrath Rapture, following the opening of the Sixth Seal (Matthew 24:30,31; Revelation 6:16), and

-2. at His Second Advent to earth, just prior to the blowing of the Seventh Trumpet (Revelation 11:13-15; 14:14-16).
+2. at His Second Advent (bodily descent) to earth, in association with the blowing of the Seventh Trumpet (Revelation 11:13-15; 14:14-16).

 After Jesus gathers the final harvest of believers out of the world (Revelation 14:14-16), He will descend from the clouds to the earth as the Rider on a white horse.
 Then there will be yet another harvest, only this harvest, by an angel, will be of unbelievers who are attacking Jerusalem—leading to “the great winepress of God’s wrath” (14:17-20).